 Introduction

-In this white paper we describe AIStore (AIS) and components, and then compare system performance experimentally using image classification workloads and storing training data on a variety of backends.
+In this original white paper we describe AIStore (AIS) and components, and then compare system performance experimentally using image classification workloads and storing training data on a variety of backends.

 The rest of this document is structured as follows: